qiaokaki/AedatTools/README.md

  ## Peculiarities

 frame samples are held in uint16 vectors, but they are in the range 0-1023 - i.e. 10-bit values.
-However the basic format assumes that reset frame subtraction has been performed.
+The basic format assumes that reset frame subtraction has been performed.

-IMU units - import converts IMU samples to g (for accelation) and deg/s for angular velocity.
+IMU units - import converts IMU samples to double precision floats in the units g (for accelation) and deg/s for angular velocity.
 ExportRosbag converts these to m/s^2 and rad/s respectively.

 ## Outstanding issues

 Import from aedat2 currently doesn't have a good method for excluding data before any timestamp resets.

+ExportAedat2 supports polarity, frames and imu6; it doesn't put xml metadata back into the file header.

 ExportRosbag not yet written in matlab, only python.